List of Charli XCX live performances

-English singer-songwriter and record producer Charli XCX has embarked on 5 tours as a headlining artist (including one as a co-headlining artist), 11 tours as a supporting act, and has performed on televised programs 19 times.
+British singer Charli XCX has embarked on seven tours as a headlining artist (including one as a co-headlining artist) and 11 tours as a supporting act.

 She began her career performing in warehouse raves and parties in her teenage years.
-Between 2010 and 2013, XCX was served as a supporting act for The Ting Tings, Azealia Banks, Coldplay, Marina and the Diamonds, Sleigh Bells, Ellie Goulding, and Paramore.
-After finding commercial success as a featured artist on Icona Pop's "I Love It" and Iggy Azalea's "Fancy" began gaining popularity as a solo artist with tracks "Boom Clap" and "Break the Rules".
-XCX also released her second studio album, Sucker in 2014 and embarked on the Girl Power North America Tour to promote it.
+Between 2010 and 2013, XCX was a support act for The Ting Tings, Azealia Banks, Coldplay, Marina and the Diamonds, Sleigh Bells, Ellie Goulding, and Paramore.
+After finding commercial success as a featured artist on Icona Pop's "I Love It" and Iggy Azalea's "Fancy", she increased in popularity as a solo artist with tracks such as "Boom Clap" and "Break the Rules".
+XCX also released her second studio album, Sucker, in 2014 and embarked on the Girl Power North America Tour to promote it.

-In 2015, her and Jack Antonoff toured the US on the Charli and Jack Do America Tour.
+In 2015, she and Jack Antonoff toured the US on the Charli and Jack Do America Tour.
 That same year, she toured alongside Katy Perry on her Prismatic World Tour.
 Following the release of her mixtapes Number 1 Angel and Pop 2 (both in 2017), XCX lead several brief promotional tours to promote the records.
 In 2017 she supported Halsey and Sia on their tours.
-Following a 53-stop-tour with Taylor Swift, XCX released her third studio album, Charli (2019) and kicked off the Charli Live Tour to promote it.
+Following a 53-stop tour with Taylor Swift, XCX released her third studio album, Charli (2019), and staged the Charli Live Tour to promote it.